eSignature Legality Guide

-For transactions that are “complex,” greater reliability and security is required and thus, an AES or QES electronic signature may be more appropriate.
-Dutch law does not define “complex,” therefore, it is not clear in general terms whether a transaction is simple or more complex.
+For transactions that are "complex," greater reliability and security is required and, thus, an AES or QES may be more appropriate.
+Dutch law does not define "complex," therefore, it is not clear in general terms whether a transaction is simple or more complex.
 Parliamentary history shows that the economic value and nature of the transaction play a role in this.

 Specific prohibitions may apply in relation to documents that have execution requirements such as notarial deeds, powers of attorney for the execution of the notarial deeds, oaths, affirmations, affidavits, statutory declarations, or other enduring documents.
 Additional considerations may also apply in finance and real estate transactions.

-Documents with QES normally constitute binding evidence in court, whereas the court may grant such value to other documents (signed electronically or not signed at all) as it desires.
-For documents signed with a simple electronic signature or AES (other than QES), the Dutch Supreme Court confirmed that the benchmark is that the signature must be ‘sufficiently reliable’ for the document to be classified as binding evidence.
-Often evidence establishing the identity of a signer, audit trail of the transaction and the tamper-evident nature of the document and electronic signature help the parties meet the sufficiently reliable standard.
+Documents with a QES normally constitute binding evidence in court, whereas the court may grant such value to other documents (signed electronically or not signed at all) as it desires.
+For documents signed with an electronic signature other than a QES, the Dutch Supreme Court confirmed that the benchmark is that the signature must be "sufficiently reliable" for the document to be classified as binding evidence.

 The following three cases are examples of where Dutch courts have addressed the use of electronic signatures: